 Having travelled to Europe to further his education of management, and having spent time in Italy with Arrigo Sacchi, Bianchi returned to Argentina determined to win the trophies that had eluded him during his playing career.
 His single-minded determination spoke of both his personal desire to achieve glory and his appetite to succeed as a manager.

 Vélez would go all the way to the final, coming up against São Paulo and defeating the Brazilians on penalties in one of the tightest two-legged final affairs in the tournament’s history.
-Bianchi had built a machine, much like Diego Simeone’s Atlético Madrid.
-Though Vélez played with more swagger in attack, the unity in the group was staggering.
+Bianchi had built a machine, much like Diego Simeone’s Atlético Madrid today.
+Though Vélez played with more swagger in attack, their unity was staggering.
 Everyone knew their roles in the finest detail, with Bianchi spending hours on the training ground perfecting their set-piece routines and defensive stability.

 The free-scoring, maverick striker had become the poster boy for managerial discipline and organisation.

 Vélez followed up their South American triumph by conquering the world in December 1994, defeating Fabio Capello’s famed Milan side 2-0 in the Intercontinental Cup.
 The likes of Roberto Trotta, Omar Asad, Christian Bassedes (yes, the Newcastle one) and José Luis Chilavert had overcome the much-fancied Zvonimir Boban, Franco Baresi, Paolo Maldini and Dejan Savićević.